platformspec/site/docs/background/stakeholders.md

 ## **2. Developers and Experts**

-> *The people who create the value in your organization, such as full-stack, front/back-end developers, ML/AI engineers, and more.*
+> *The people who create the value of your organization, such as full-stack, front/back-end developers, ML/AI engineers, and more.*

 **Role and Responsibilities:**
 Developers are responsible for building, testing, and deploying applications that run on the cloud platform.
 Their primary focus is on writing code, developing features, and delivering software that meets user needs.
 Developers rely on the cloud platform to provide the tools, environments, and services they need to be productive and to deploy their applications quickly and reliably.